DonaldPura/Supply-Chain-Optimization-Dashboard/README.md

 ## Business questions

-- Where is revenue coming from — by region, category and product?
+- Where is revenue coming from, by region, category and product?
 - Who are the top customers, where are they located, and how satisfied are they?
 - Which orders are stuck in the pipeline and how much revenue is at risk?
 - Is air shipping actually faster than ground, and by how much?